Santagata/Select_Test/README.md

 http://agbase.msstate.edu/cgi-bin/tools/GOanna2ga.cgi

 The output from GOanna2ga provides Go classifications and Uniprot identifications for your genes.
-The Uniprto identification column will likely have repeat IDs from the blastp results, so it is best to creat a new text file list from this column (designated as "With (or) From").
+The Uniprot identification column will likely have repeat IDs from the blastp results, so it is best to creat a new text file list from this column (designated as "With (or) From").

 Sort this text file to contain only the unique IDs